 Second in the series of secret islands in Hokkaido, is Rebun.
 With a tiny population of 2000 residents, Rebun island is a sibling of Rishiri.
 Surrounded by the Sea of Japan, it boasts secluded mountains with gentle hilly curves decorated with wild flowers in the warmer season.
 Deliciously fresh seafood adds an extraordinary zing to this faraway land.
 Low altitudes and fewer mountains makes it much easier to trek and to witness the greens and blues of the island.
 There are plenty of places in Rebun, where you can feast your eyes on nature’s chemistry; below are some of the top spots.

 Ever dreamt of spending summer, on a remote island, where the four elements of nature meet?
 Where you get pure air to breath, peaceful and cold blue sea for a swim, dormant volcanoes a constant reminder of the fire burning within the Earth and isles covered with rare flora and fauna.
 Hokkaido is such a place where summer lasts for a very short period, but when it does it is nature at its best.
 In this summer series, I am going to talk about the unfrequented islands on the northernmost frontiers of Hokkaido which are quietly tucked away from mainland’s hustle and bustle.
-Rishiri is one such island, a true bliss for nature lovers.
+Rishiri is one such islands, a true bliss for nature lovers.